For the Nights I Can't Remember: Music video

 An accompanying music video for the song was directed by Kevin De Freitas and choreographed by Samy Inayeh; it premiered January 8, 2008.
+It was shot in November 2007.
 The clip starts off with a battered Jacob Hoggard getting photographed for a mug shot.
 It cuts to his girlfriend who waits patiently for him, intercut with scenes of Hoggard getting involved an alley fight.
 The band is also shown playing in a club, accompanied by back-up singers, with his girlfriend arriving to see him.
 One scene shows the girl looking at a letter from Jacob with the chorus written in; the first line in the chorus is then shown on a music sheet where Jacob performs on piano.

 Reception

 The video for "For the Nights I Can't Remember" won the awards for Best Video, Best Director (for Kevin De Freitas), and Best Cinematography (for Samy Inayeh) at the 2008 MuchMusic Video Awards.
 This made them the most-awarded act at that ceremony with four wins, including one (Best Rock Video) for "She's So Sorry".